 As most of readers probably know, my main desktop computer since 2005 has been the SGI O2 workstation (it has a MIPS CPU).
 During the time there arose a need to supplement it by a more modern computer for some tasks (WWW browsing of “modern” and “secure” sites, and for use of USB devices).
 As my Lenovo X61s refuses to work, I replaced it by first available computer here which was the ODROID XU-4 in the fancy Mini Indigo case.
 It’s an ARM-based computer.
 As an off-line WWW and e-book reader (via Plucker/CSpotRun) I use the Palm IIIx (a Motorola m68k-based device).
 I assume that my Amazon Kindle is also ARM-based and the phone (BQ Aquaris E4.5 Ubuntu Edition) is surely, too.

 Well, there is still one black sheep: my portable computer is the GPD Pocket (it has an Intel Atom CPU and thus it is x86-compatible).
-Actually, But a portable computer isn’t a part of “home setup”, is it?
+But a portable computer is not a part of the “home setup”, is it?